guames/design-patterns/README.md

 ###### Call:
 patterns.structural.bridge.RunBridge.main(args);
 ###### When you use this pattern:
+* You want to avoid a permanent binding between an abstraction and its implementation.
+This might be the case, for example, when the implementation must be selected or switched at run-time.
+* Both the abstractions and their implementations should be extensible by sub-classing.
+In this case, the Bridge pattern lets you combine the different abstractions and implementations and extend them independently.
+* Changes in the implementation of an abstraction should have no impact on clients; that is, their code should not have to be recompiled.
+* You want to share an implementation among multiple objects (perhaps using reference counting), and this fact should be hidden from the client.
 #### Composite
 ###### Call:
 patterns.structural.composite.RunComposite.main(args);
 ###### When you use this pattern:
+* When you want to represent part-whole hierarchies of objects.
+* When you want clients to be able to ignore the difference between compositions of objects and individual objects.
+Clients will treat all objects in the composite structure uniformly.
 #### Decorator
 ###### Call:
 patterns.structural.decorator.RunDecorator.main(args);